SysKitTeam/docs-bp/monitoring-and-logging/uls-active.md

 ---
-title: ULS Active
-author: Aleksandar Draskovic
-description: >-
-  ULS Active best practices report by SPDocKit determines whether there is an issue with the Unified Logging Service (ULS) configuration.
+description: ULS Active best practices report by SPDocKit determines whether there is an issue with the Unified Logging Service (ULS) configuration.
-date: 20/6/17
-tags: >-
-  Windows SharePoint Services 3.0,SharePoint Server 2007,SharePoint Foundation 2010,SharePoint Server 2010,SharePoint Foundation 2013,SharePoint Server
-  2013,SharePoint Server 2016
 ---

 # ULS Active